SaidMagomedow/FastBook/README.md

 ### And coding style tests

 ```
 When trying to send a commit, pre-commit hooks will work, for this you need to install a pre-commit hook to yourself.
-Watch in https://pre-commit.com/
+Watch in [@pre-commit hooks](https://pre-commit.com/)
 ```

 ## 🎈 Usage <a name="usage"></a>